UCL/rmcmc/README.md

 devtools::install_github("UCL/rmcmc")
 ```

-## Example
+## Examples

-This is a basic example which shows you how to generate samples from a
+The snippet belows shows a basic example of using the package to
-normal target distribution with random scales.
-Adapters are used to tune
+generate samples from a normal target distribution with random scales.
-the proposal scale to achieve a target average acceptance probability,
+Adapters are used to tune the proposal scale to achieve a target average
-and to tune the proposal shape with per-dimension scale factors based on
+acceptance probability, and to tune the proposal shape with
-online estimates of the target distribution variances.
+per-dimension scale factors based on online estimates of the target
+distribution variances.

 ``` r
 library(rmcmc)